krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-What action does the terraform apply command perform?
+Q. What action does the terraform apply command perform?
 ```
 ```
 Sets up resources requested in the terraform config file.